yala/NeuraCrypt/README.md

 ```

 ## Acknowledgements
-We would like to thank Nicholas Carlini for helpful feedback in designing the challenge.
+We would like to thank @lucidrains, who's [vit library](https://github.com/lucidrains/vit-pytorch) was the basis of the ViT implementation used in our experiments.